Left in the Rain: A Melaka Couple's Unseen Struggle

 They reached out everywhere – and were met with silence or insult

-The couple have contacted well‑known Malaysian TikTokers, state water company SAMB, electricity provider TNB, a DAP elected representative, the Women’s Aid Organisation (WAO), the Ministry of Women, Family and Community Development (KPWKM), and even shared their plight in various Facebook support groups.
-Instead of compassion, one Facebook group member shouted them down as “scammers.”
+The couple have contacted well-known Malaysian social media personalities, a political party elected representative, a women's aid organisation, the ministry responsible for women and family development, and shared their plight in various Facebook support groups.
+Instead of compassion, one Facebook group member shouted them down as "scammers."

-Desperate for any kind of lifeline, they also turned to Tzu Chi.
-The husband, 64, is actually a registered recipient of Tzu Chi’s monthly food aid, and for that they are deeply grateful – it has literally kept them alive.
-But beyond the food pack, no further assistance has come, and their calls for help with the collapsed living conditions have gone unanswered.
+Desperate for any kind of lifeline, they also turned to a well-known charitable foundation after the wife recalled seeing social media posts describing home-repair assistance and monthly rental support for the poor.
+The husband, 64, is a registered recipient of that foundation's monthly food aid, and for that they are deeply grateful – it has literally kept them alive.
+Beyond the food aid, the couple say they have not yet received the kind of home‑repair help they recall seeing described online, and for a long time their calls for assistance with the collapsed living conditions went unanswered.

 Visits that brought cameras, not help

-“They took selfies with the retarded uncle and went away.
-They didn’t help us.
-It was like we were invisible,” the wife recalled, her words heavy with abandonment.
+"They took photos with my brother and went away.
+They didn't help us.
+It was like we were invisible," the wife recalled, her words heavy with abandonment.

 For four years since their marriage, this man and woman have been slipping through every safety net.
 The husband, already in his mid‑60s, is unable to work.
 They have no savings, no income, and no family willing to intervene.
 Every night they pray that someone – a rescue group, volunteers, ordinary Malaysians with big hearts – will come and witness their suffering with their own eyes.